Practical Life Activities in the Prepared Classroom and at Home

 Whether in our infant room, preschool classrooms for 1-4 year olds, transitional kindergarten or private kindergarten, we emphasize and teach the whole child approach as developed by Maria Montessori.

-In this blog we will be focusing on the Practical Life Area of our prepared classrooms and sharing ideas for how parents can create similar prepared learning environments in your own homes.
+In this blog we will be focusing on the Practical Life Area of our prepared classrooms and sharing ideas about how parents can create similar prepared learning environments in your own homes.

 Practical Life Activities in the Prepared Classroom